Business tutorials and tips.

 Capsule Price: Free for 2 users; paid plans from $18/month/user

-To get more out of Agile, connect it with Zapier.
-Then you can do things like automatically adding new leads or contacts to your CRM.
+To get more out of Vtiger, connect it with Zapier to do things like sending Facebook leads automatically to Vtiger or creating Vtiger leads whenever someone’s added to your email list.

 Best free CRM for Gmail users